khazar08/video-ranker/README.md

-# video-ranker — a two-stage retrieval → ranking recommender
+# Video-ranker — a two-stage retrieval → ranking recommender

 A reproducible **candidate-generation + ranking** recommender on MovieLens, built to mirror the funnel used in production video recsys (the TikTok/YouTube pattern):